moubry/quartermaster/README.md

 Tomes of knowledge exist throughout the open source world.
 Reference documents.

-This is marketing.
-Don't you want
+This is marketing!
+Don't you want?

 ## Upcoming Features